ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 ocp_provision
 ===============================================================================

-Provision OCP cluster on DevIT Fyre, IBM Cloud ROKS or ROSA.
+Provision OCP cluster on IBM Cloud ROKS, ROSA, or DevIT Fyre.

+Fyre clusters will be automatically reconfigured to enable NFS storage.
+By default this is made available via the `nfs-client` storage class and supports both `ReadWriteOnce` and `ReadWriteMany` access modes.
+The `image-registry-storage` PVC used by the OpenShift image registry component will also be reconfigured to use this storage class.

 Role Variables
 -------------------------------------------------------------------------------